 What are the age divisions?
-The WNSL offers separate boys and girls divisions in grades rising (the grade your child will enter in the fall) 1st through 9th grade and boys divisions for the 10th - 12th grade.
+The WNSL offers separate boys and girls divisions in grades rising 1st through 9th grade and boys divisions for the 10th - 12th grade.
 The number of participants will determine all divisions.
 If there are not enough teams in a division for fair play, divisions may be combined and girls may play boy teams.
+Rising = the grade your child will enter in the 2023/2024 School Year

 How long does the season last?
 Summer Basketball is a condensed season held during the month of June.
 Teams will play a total of 8 games on Monday, Tuesday, Wednesday or Thursday nights at Legacy Courts.
 Some games may be played on Saturdays/Sundays if needed due to league size.
 Most teams will play 2 games a week on the same night.
-Teams can add up to an additional 4 games for \$50 each.
+Teams can add up to an additional 4 games for \$60 each.